Debunking the Debunkers: The Therapeutic Validity of and Essential Oils

 The Dubiousness of the Dubious Labels of Aromatherapy

 How about we all agree on this?
-That SOME of aromatherapy is in-fact a 'soft science'?
+That SOME of the aromatherapy is in-fact a 'soft science'?
 That SOME people may feel more relaxed when inhaling Lavender, for example, and some will not?
-Aromatherapists will not disagree on this point -- they will however put up a defense when the medical applications of essential oils are thrown out with the soft side of 'aroma' therapy.
+Aromatherapists will not disagree on this point -- they will, however, put up a defense when the medical applications of essential oils are thrown out with the soft side of 'aroma' therapy.
 Science IS BACKING UP many of aromatherapy's claims with valid data, even on the 'soft-science' of the practice.
-Here's a look at the science behind aromatherapy, the holes in arguments of the popular debunkers, and why aroma-medicine has it's place in today's medical practices.
+Here's a look at the science behind aromatherapy, the holes in arguments of the popular debunkers, and why aroma-medicine has its place in today's medical practices.

 Aromatherapy's Image Challenge

 Aromatherapy really suffers from an image problem.
 Most people hear the word, and believe it has really to do with 'the smell of things' rather than with 'things that smell'.
 It's a small but very important distinction.
 Aromatherapy is really the complete branch of medicine that uses the chemically-volatile (easily evaporated) constituents of plants for utility in a wide variety of ailments.
 IT DOES NOT only have to do with the effects these plant chemicals have on people that smell them.
 Virtually every professional aromatherapist will tell you that the great medicinal promise of aromatherapy does not reside in their pleasing aromas, but rather in their abilities to successfully combat a wide range of infectious illnesses (like MRSA, the 'Superbug'), their action as chemotherapy agents, anti-inflammatory agents, wound-healing agents, and other 'hard' medical applications.

 Pub Med Offers Hard Data on Essential Oils as Medicine